benvaljean/benvaljean.github.io/_posts/2008-04-01-Exmerge_error_0x8004011d_(Exchange).markdown

     store is mounted.
 2. If extracting to/importing from a mailbox in the Recovery Storage group ensure the mailbox has not been moved.
+3. Mailboxes must already exist; Exmerge will not create them on-the-fly
+4. Mailboxes\' user accountsmust be enabled, and exist in the Global Address List.

 If the above potential issues have been ruled out the most likely cause is that the user performing the Exmerge does not have the necessary